Chart Color Schemes

 St George has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population for the St George (Qld) statistical area (Lv2) is around 3,152.
-This reflects an increase of 22 people since the 2021 Census, which reported a population of 3,130.
-The change was inferred from AreaSearch's estimation of 3,142 residents following examination of ABS's latest ERP data release in June 2024 and validation of 15 new addresses since the Census date.
+The population of the suburb of St George (Qld) is estimated to be around 3,152 as of Feb 2026, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This reflects an increase from the 2021 Census figure of 3,130 people, representing a rise of 22 individuals (0.7%).
+The change is inferred from AreaSearch's estimated resident population of 3,142 following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 15 validated new addresses since the Census date.
 This results in a density ratio of approximately 0.30 persons per square kilometer.
-Recent population growth was primarily driven by natural growth contributing about 71.0% of overall gains.
+The primary driver for population growth in the area has been natural growth, contributing around 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
-Looking ahead, population trends indicate a decline over the period, with the area's population expected to shrink by 321 persons by 2041 according to current methodology.
-However, growth is anticipated within specific age cohorts, notably the 25 to 34 age group projected to grow by 71 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, population trends indicate a decline over time.
+According to current methodology, the suburb's population is projected to decrease by 321 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, which is projected to increase by 73 people.

 Frequently Asked Questions - Population